 One big difference we noticed was that two years ago, John and I had to guide Tiz around and really show her how to use the different activities while this time around, she was our tour guide and showed us just where we should go and what we should do when we got there.
-Here we are ready to leave for our adventure.
-We took a picture in the same spot two years ago as we were ready to leave on that outing.

 There was a boy, who was about 11 or so, in the other pilot seat in the cockpit.
 The screen in front of her was broken, but she was watching the screen in front of the boy.
 When it was time for Tiz to move on and let another waiting child fly, I told her we had landed safely in Ethiopia and it was time to go.
 The boy next to her said, "Her stuff is broken, I was flying the plane!"
 Luckily that went right over Tiz's head so she didn't feel sad about it, but rude comments like that were evident all over the museum that day.
 I wanted to say to him, "Dude, this is a fake plane in case you didn't notice and no one is flying it anywhere!"